Home detention for Sir Howard Morrison's daughter Donna Grant

 Grant, a prominent Māori performing arts educator, pleaded guilty to four fraud charges in the High Court at Rotorua in December.

-Her supporters filled the public gallery at the High Court this afternoon, including notable Māori leaders Trevor Maxwell, her uncle, and Rotorua Lakes councillor and Whānau Ora Commissioning Agency chairwoman Merepeka Raukawa-Tait, ex-politician John Tamihere and Deputy Police Commissioner of Māori, Pacific and Ethnic Services Wally Haumaha.
+Family and friends filled the public gallery at the High Court at Rotorua this afternoon, including notable Māori leaders: including Rotorua Lakes councillor Trevor Maxwell (Grant's uncle), Whānau Ora Commissioning Agency chairwoman Merepeka Raukawa-Tait, ex-politician John Tamihere and Deputy Police Commissioner of Māori, Pacific and Ethnic Services Wally Haumaha.

 They shared hongi and hugs as they formed a long line to enter the court shortly before midday.